 The Methadone abuser should expect the possibility of overdosing.
 You might find you begin to breathe much slower.
 You could have a decline in your heart rate.
 Your skin might turn cold and clammy.
 Your pupils might become pinpoint.
 These symptoms are important to recognize.
 If you or your loved one is on methadone, you should look out for these symptoms.

 Methadone withdrawal will be a long road for you.
 You won’t overcome the overdose symptoms of Methadone overnight.
 You will need to be patient before you clear the methadone completely from your system.
 Such a process can be made easier with the help of a doctor, who can ease the impact of your withdrawal symptoms.

 Your doctor actually may give you methadone to help treat your addiction.
 It may seem confusing at first.
 However, your doctor can give you guided use of methadone to alleviate the opiate addiction already in your system.
 Your withdrawal process may be made safer with the help from a licensed physician.

 The physician will give you the necessary guidance.
 You will likely be weaned off methadone by one or two milligrams.
 This will help in the war against the withdrawal symptoms.

-Even more helpful to your withdrawal could be group therapy sessions.
+Even more helpful to deal with your withdrawal could be group therapy sessions.
 You are unlikely to get much understanding from your family members.
 They will give you that empathy you seek.
 And they will help you find yourself again.

 The Methadone detoxification process begins and starts with you.
 You must ask yourself why you want to get off Methadone.
 You must speak to a physician or counselor about why you are planning to do this.
 You should also put together a group of friends and family that can be helpful allies in your withdrawal from the drug.
 The actual part of quitting will not be so simple for you.